-Dierks has a new album coming out early next year, but I’m still kind of hoping he takes another run a full-length bluegrass project.
-He recently teamed up with Billy Strings, Charlie Worsham, and bluegrass legends Jerry Douglas, Sam Bush, and Bryan Sutton for a song called “High Note,”and it’s really in the wheelhouse for Dierks.
+Dierks most recent studio album Gold was pretty solid but I’m still kind of hoping he takes another run a full-length bluegrass project.
+He teamed up with Billy Strings, Charlie Worsham, and bluegrass legends Jerry Douglas, Sam Bush, and Bryan Sutton for a song called “High Note,”on the album, and it’s really in the wheelhouse for Dierks.

-Anyways, I stumble upon this hidden gem from back in the studio during the recording of Up On The Ridge, and you can hear Dierks say:
+Anyways, I stumbled upon this hidden gem from back in the studio during the recording of Up On The Ridge, and you can hear Dierks say:

 “Chris is probably the best singer in the world.
 He’s so powerful, when you hear him on ‘Fallin’ For You,’ his voice is so strong.”

 Referring to Chris Stapleton of course, he was laying down some soul-tingling background vocals on a track called, “Fallin’ For You.”

 If Chris was writing all these songs back then, songs for huge acts like Tim McGraw, Kenny Chesney, Josh Turner, and Darius Rucker, and if way back in 2010, Dierks was calling him the best singer in the business… then why the hell did it take a Justin Timberlake duet in 2015, at some stupid awards show, for this dude to get on the map?

 I mean, what was everybody waiting for?
 Let me guess… he didn’t “look the part.”

 Back around 2010, Chris was playing in a little bluegrass band called The SteelDrivers, so it’s not like he was completely hidden from the music world, but I still can’t get over the fact that Nashville has this dude relegated to writing songs and singing the occasional background vocal.